danielabar/meblog/src/markdown/about-those-docs.md

   - "Crossword Solver with CentOS"
 ---

 Today I want to write about engineering documentation.
-That is, docs that are written by engineers, for engineers that are or will be working on the same project.
+That is, docs that are written by engineers, for engineers that are working on the same project.
 It's known that despite the many benefits of having good project documentation, engineers generally dislike writing it.
 This means useful docs tend to be lacking on projects.
 Before we get into how to rectify this, let's first discuss what *not* to do.

 ## What Not To Do